Goldman Sachs

 30 Hudson Street in Jersey City, New Jersey, U.S.

 222 Main, Salt Lake City, Utah, U.S.

 The Goldman Sachs Group, Inc. (/sæks/ SAKS) is an American multinational investment bank and financial services company.
-Founded in 1869, Goldman Sachs is headquartered in Lower Manhattan in New York City, with regional headquarters in many international financial centers.
-Goldman Sachs is the largest investment bank in the world by revenue and is ranked 55th on the Fortune 500 list of the largest United States corporations by total revenue.
-In the Forbes Global 2000 of 2024, Goldman Sachs ranked 23rd.
+It was founded in 1869 and is headquartered in the Battery Park City neighborhood of Manhattan in New York City, with offices in many financial centers worldwide.
+Goldman Sachs is one of the largest investment banks by revenue.
+It is ranked 32nd on the Fortune 500 and 19th on the Forbes Global 2000.
 It is considered a systemically important financial institution by the Financial Stability Board.

-Goldman Sachs offers services in investment banking (advisory for mergers and acquisitions and restructuring), securities underwriting, prime brokerage, asset management, and wealth management.
-It is a market maker for many types of financial products and provides clearing and custodian bank services.
-It operates private-equity funds and hedge funds.
-It structures complex and tailor-made financial products.
-It also owns Goldman Sachs Bank USA, a direct bank.
-It trades both on behalf of its clients (flow trading) and for its own account (proprietary trading).
-The company invests in and arranges financing for startups, and in many cases gets additional business as bookrunner when the companies launch initial public offerings.
+The company receives revenues from market making for many types of financial products (31% of 2025 revenues); net interest income (23% of 2025 revenues); investment management and wealth management (20% of 2025 revenues); investment banking (advisory for mergers and acquisitions and restructuring and securities underwriting, including initial public offerings) (16% of 2025 revenues); commissions and fees for clearing financial transactions (7% of 2025 revenues); and proprietary trading (3% of 2025 revenues).